Junemo-hub/ab-test-experiment-design/01_abtest_ecommerce_2022/README.md

+🚧 This project is currently under development.
+Not ready for production use. 🚧

 # 🧪 Ecommerce A/B Testing Analysis

 This project explores an A/B testing scenario using real-world ecommerce data from Kaggle.
 The objective is to determine whether a newly designed landing page leads to a higher conversion rate compared to the existing version.